 It is bizarre that van Deursen cries slander and protests to never never have tried to coerce pregnant women not to take their full maternity leave of 12 weeks, to which they are legally entitled.
 Not only am I in touch with the exactly same female lab member whose pregnancy provoked van Deursen into bullying and apparently set off the Mayo investigation, Robin Ricke narrates on my site how she herself was in a very similar situation only a couple of years before!

-Their [used here as gender-neutral term and not indication that there ever was another party suing me] other point is: opinions by former lab members I quoted are slanderous because that colleagues complain about their research being not reproducible.
+van Deursen’s other point is: opinions by former lab members I quoted are slanderous because that colleagues complain about their research being not reproducible.
 I pointed them as well as Hoecker Lawyers towards a 2017 white paper by the German Research Council (DFG), which clearly and repeatedly states that non-reproducibility of science is neither something bad nor accusatory, and certainly not an evidence of any bad scientific practice.
 For all we know, van Deursen’s abysmal lab leadership style, bullying and favouritism simply prevented transfer of lab skills to other lab members (which Ricke also experienced).
-Over which van Deursen ALL BY HIMSELF now want to sue, in a German court!
+Over which van Deursen now want to sue, in a German court!

 Otherwise, van Deursen’s accusations of libel are based on his own perception of his own behaviour.
-So what if others felt bullied and discriminated in a sexist or racist way.
-They himself saw their approach as perfectly fair, thus everyone complaining commits slander.
+So what if his lab members wrongly felt bullied and discriminated in a sexist or racist way.
+The ex-professor himself saw his approach as perfectly fair, thus everyone complaining commits slander.